What to Visit in Istanbul? Discover the Essential Highlights

-In Istanbul there are hundreds of places to visit, with a great history and beautiful architecture.
-Among them we suggest our favorite places, which are generally among the most popular and are definitely a must-see for all who come to Istanbul:
+Istanbul boasts hundreds of must-see places filled with history and beautiful architecture.
+Here are some of our favorite destinations, which are also among the most popular and essential stops for every visitor to this magnificent city.

 Blue Mosque